Munawwar/flex-grid/README.md

 col-ta-1 to col-ta-12 - Makes element a column of size 1 to 12, for tablet size (>=768px), unless overridden by desktop column class. col-de-1 to col-de-12 - Makes element a column of size 1 to 12, for desktop szte (>=992px).

-order-mo-1 to order-mo-12 - Order of element would be
+order-mo-1 to order-mo-12 - Order of element would be explicitly set in mobile size. order-ta-1 to order-ta-12 - Order of element would be explicitly set in tablet size. order-de-1 to order-de-12 - Order of element would be explicitly set in desktop size.

 ```

 ### BUGS!